HuangLian126/OXPID/README.md

 # Step 1.
 Environment Setup
 ############################################################

-## 1. Environment Requirements

 We recommend using the same environment settings as OpenDet.
 Below is a tested configuration:
 - Python 3.7+
 - PyTorch 1.9.1
 - CUDA 11.3